Alpine Club (UK): Current activities

 Though the club organises some UK-based meets and indoor lectures, its primary focus has always tended towards mountaineering overseas.
 It is associated more with exploratory mountaineering than with purely technical climbing (the early club was once dismissed as doing very little climbing but "a lot of walking steeply uphill").
 These higher technical standards were often to be found in offshoots such as the 'Alpine Climbing Group' (ACG), which was founded in 1952 and merged with the Alpine Club in 1967; the ACG is aimed at those "who aspire to establish or repeat technically difficult climbs or undertake exploratory expeditions".

 The club continues to encourage and sponsor mountaineering expeditions through its membership and is specifically focused on connecting with younger mountaineers.

+In 2007, the Alpine Club established the Spirit of Mountaineering Commendation.
+This commendation is presented to those individuals that the Alpine Club considers to have "displayed unselfish devotion in rendering assistance to a fellow human being imperilled in the mountains" and, in so doing, "sacrificed his/her own objective and possibly jeopardised his/her own personal safety."

 It also holds extensive book and photo libraries as well as an archive of historical artifacts which are regularly lent out to exhibitions.

 Publications

 The Club maintains an online "Himalayan Index" of articles about Himalayan mountaineering activities recorded in journals, magazines and books in its library.

 Its members' activities are recounted annually in the club's publication the Alpine Journal, the world's oldest mountaineering journal, and interim newsletters are produced during the year.

 The club has also produced a suite of guidebooks that cover some of the more popular Alpine mountaineering regions.